+Enable searching in

+several LDAP

+directories (preshared key or

+certificate modes)

-Enable searching in several LDAP directories (pre- shared key or When several LDAP directories have been defined, selecting this checkbox will allow the firewall to browse these directories sequentially to authenticate mobile peers.
-This method is available regardless of the authentication type chosen (pre-shared key or certificate). certificate modes) If this checkbox is not selected, the firewall will only query the directory defined by
+N When several LDAP directories have been defined, selecting this checkbox will allow the firewall to browse these directories sequentially to authenticate mobile peers.
+This method is available regardless of the authentication type chosen (pre-shared key or certificate).

+If this checkbox is not selected, the firewall will only query the directory defined by default.